onzfonz/comp227/src/content/6/en/part6d.md

 dispatch(toggleImportanceOf(note.id))
 ```

-When using *connect* we can simply do this:
+When using `connect` we can simply do this:

 ```js
 props.toggleImportanceOf(note.id)
 ```

-There is no need to call the *dispatch* function separately since *connect* has already modified the *toggleImportanceOf* action creator into a form that contains the dispatch.
+There is no need to call the `dispatch` function separately since `connect` has already modified the `toggleImportanceOf` action creator into a form that contains the dispatch.

-It can take some time to wrap your head around how *mapDispatchToProps* works, especially once we take a look at an [alternative way of using it](/en/part6/connect#alternative-way-of-using-map-dispatch-to-props).
+It can take some time to wrap your head around how `mapDispatchToProps` works, especially once we take a look at an [alternative way of using it](/en/part6/connect#alternative-way-of-using-map-dispatch-to-props).

-The resulting situation from using *connect* can be visualized like this:
+The resulting situation from using `connect` can be visualized like this:

 ![diagram showing toggle connecting to state in redux and dispatch inside of redux](../../images/6/25b.png)

-In addition to accessing the store's state via <i>props.notes</i> and <i>props.filter</i>, the component also references a function that can be used for dispatching <i>notes/toggleImportanceOf</i>-type actions via its <i>toggleImportanceOf</i> prop.
+In addition to accessing the store's state via `props.notes` and `props.filter`, the component also references a function that can be used for dispatching ***notes/toggleImportanceOf***-type actions via its `toggleImportanceOf` prop.

-The code for the newly refactored <i>Notes</i> component looks like this:
+The code for the newly refactored `Notes` component looks like this:

 ```js
 import { connect } from 'react-redux'